Telephone: 0117 964 7181 Email Us

 Spellings:

 Spellings will be set in termly blocks, and there will be one test per week on a Friday on that week’s words.
-The words will be linked through their spelling rule, or they will be ‘red words’ which are statutory spellings from the Year 5 and 6 word list.
+The words will be linked through their spelling rule, or they will be ‘red words’ which are statutory spellings from the Year 5 and 6 curriculum word list.
 We will practise these words daily in class.

 Reading books: